 During his time with the SEC, Jim worked at supervisory levels in both the Enforcement Division and the Office of Compliance Inspections and Examinations (OCIE).
-After nine successful years with the Enforcement Division as a senior trial counsel and a branch chief, Jim spent his final three years with the SEC as a senior regulatory counsel in OCIE and assisted with operating the SEC’s broker-dealer examination program for the Midwest region.
+After nine successful years with the Enforcement Division as a senior trial counsel and as a branch chief, Jim spent his final three years with the SEC as a senior regulatory counsel in OCIE and assisted with operating the SEC’s examination program for the Midwest region.

 Prior to joining the firm, Jim served as an associate general counsel at a futures and securities brokerage firm affiliated with a European-based global bank, where he handled representations before the CFTC, SEC, FINRA, Chicago Mercantile Exchange (CME), National Futures Association (NFA) and Chicago Board Options Exchange (CBOE) in matters involving complex futures, derivatives and securities trading and transactions.

 Jim taught securities regulation at Loyola University for 11 years.